AmazeeLabs/metatag_d8/README.txt

 * A plugin interface allowing for additional meta tags to be easily added via custom modules.

+* The front page's meta tags can be customized if a node is used for the front page.

 Standard usage scenario
 --------------------------------------------------------------------------------